New orders delivered in 2-6 days

 Wild Tulip Bulbs

-A “poke” approach to planting involves creating a small hole in the soil and dropping in one bulb, although planting two or more bulbs in one hole is okay for some smaller species of flowers.
+A “poke” approach to planting bulbs is a simple way to get started if you’re learning how to plant tulip bulbs or other fall bulbs.
+This method involves creating a small hole in the soil and dropping in one bulb.
+With smaller flower species, you can plant two or more bulbs in one hole.

 Planting one bulb at a time can be less disruptive in established landscapes, and allows you to work bulbs into beds around shrubs and other more mature plants.
 It’s also ideal for creating smaller groupings of blooms for a cottage garden style.
 However, this approach can be time consuming if you want to plant a large number of bulbs in a concentrated area.